SaxySam/Git_Instructions/README.md

 * **Accept Current Change** will overwrite the incoming change with the local change, removing the highlight and inserting the local changes back into the file
 * **Accept Incoming Change** will overwrite the local change with the incoming change, removing the highlight and inserting the remote changes into the file in place of the current changes
 * **Accept Both Changes** will merge both modified sections if possible, removing the highlight and inserting both versions of the section into the file
 * **Compare Changes** will open both the local and remote versions of the file side-by-side to more easily compare changes on the same line.
-Removed lines will appear highlighted in <span style="background-color:red;color:white">red</span>, whereas added lines will appear highlighted in <span style="background-color:green;color:white">green</span>.
+Removed lines will appear highlighted in <span style="background-color:red; color:white; padding: 1px; border-radius: 2px">red</span>, whereas added lines will appear highlighted in <span style="background-color:green; color:white; padding: 2px; border-radius: 2px">green</span>.

 ***Once all conflicts have been resolved, you must stage the affected files and commit them as a new push.
 The commit message will be autofilled in the format `"Merge Branch '[affected branch]' into '[current branch]'`***